-This standard code does not apply to production of sprouts, fresh cut products and other products that are covered by separate production or certification standards
+This standard code does not apply to production of sprouts, fresh cut products and other products that are covered by separate production or certification standards.

-2 Normative References
+2 Normative Reference

-The following referenced documents are indispensable for the application of this document.
-For dated references, only the edition cited applies.
-For undated references, the latest edition of the referenced document (including any amendments) applies.
+The referenced document is indispensable for the application of this document.
+Only the edition cited applies.